 Graphic design, communication design, and design programs focus on visual communications.
+Learn what you can do with a graphic design degree.

 You can pursue your graphic design degree at the associate, bachelor's, or master's level.

-Here’s a quick breakdown of each degree type:
+Explores a breakdown of each degree type:

 Associate degree: Associate degree programs typically take about two years to complete if you attend school full-time.
 In graphic design, schools usually offer one of two associate degree programs: Associate of Arts (AA) or Associate of Applied Science (AAS).
 Both types of programs offer foundational knowledge, usually through introductory coursework.
 In some programs, it’s considered that students who pursue AA degrees will later transfer into a bachelor’s degree program, while AAS degree students may pursue a career directly after graduation.